Staff

 Operational briefings replace raw logs with structured situational awareness

-Drift alerts surface operational divergence before it compounds into systemic failure
+Drift alerts surface structural divergence before it compounds into operational failure

 Runtime Integrity Layer

 Every higher-order capability depends on runtime integrity.
-The Runtime Integrity Layer provides the foundational substrate — stateless execution, persistent storage, elastic scaling, identity management, observability, operational engineering controls, and the runtime integrity mechanisms required to keep the system reliable under continuous change.
+The Runtime Integrity Layer provides the foundational substrate — stateless execution, persistent storage, elastic scaling, identity management, observability, pause controls, retry limits, operational engineering controls, and the runtime integrity mechanisms required to keep the system reliable under continuous change.

 This layer is deliberately separated from intelligence.
 Runtime integrity should not depend on conversational context.
 Identity boundaries should not shift based on model behavior.
 When the foundation fails — when state is lost, identity leaks, or execution becomes unpredictable — nothing above it can be trusted regardless of how sophisticated the reasoning layer is.